greatcoltini/comp10259-weekthree/README.md

 ### Grid system
 - bootstrap works with a 12 item grid system

-### Shortcuts for creation
-- in VSCode can do
-div.row>div.col-3*4
-to create one row with 4 columns

-div.row.border>div.col-1*12

 ### Responsive media
 - can use different tags to adjust for different screens for example, using col-sm-2 makes columns stack in mobile